 The focus of the methods workshops is to train academics and researchers involved in global health and population-based research in IHME measurement techniques, analytical models, and statistical methods.
 IHME seeks to propagate the usage of proper methodologies by the global health research community for measuring specific global health challenges and producing better estimates of important global health issues.

 Global Burden of Disease Technical Training Workshop

-This workshop will provide opportunities for hands-on work using GBD methods, tools, data, and visualizations, as well as a forum for discussing the implications of results and future work of the GBD study.
-Components of the training include instruction in the methods behind the GBD approach, key assessment factors for data, the principles underlying the analytic process, and how to interpret results.
+The focus of the GBD Technical Training Workshop is to provide opportunities for hands-on work using the methods, tools, data, and visualizations of GBD, as well as a forum for discussing the implications of results and future work of the GBD study.
+The workshop includes instruction in the methods behind the GBD approach, key assessment factors for data, the principles underlying the analytic process, and how to interpret results.
 Training sessions are intended to promote debate, discussion, and an open exchange of ideas.

 Policy workshops concentrate on implications of analyses undertaken by IHME and the translation of these analyses into relevant policies to be pursued by national and international agencies.
 Policy workshops are intended to provide decision-makers with strategies for effective resource allocation for health programs and initiatives, as well as to develop their skills in analyzing and understanding data.

 IHME seeks to present evidence for health policy recommendations in an objective way that can be utilized by a diverse group of organizations to help improve the infrastructure of health systems worldwide and the effectiveness of health expenditures.